IHaveAbs/Usaco_Guide/README.md

 # Usaco_Guide
-Imagine doing cp at school couldn't be me
+Imagine doing cp at school couldn't be me <br />
+As of Nov 20 2022 all are uploaded on my school chromebook lol